nya3jp/tast-tests/src/chromiumos/tast/remote/firmware/codelab/README.md

 Many firmware tests rely on [Servo] for controlling the DUT.
 Let's use Servo in our test.

+> Package "servo" can be used in both remote and local tests depending upon the requirements.

 In order to send commands via Servo, the test needs to know the address of the machine running servod (the "servo\_host"), and the port on which that machine is running servod (the "servo\_port").
 These values are supplied at runtime as a [runtime variable], of the form `${SERVO_HOST}:${SERVO_PORT}`.

 > This section is for background, you should actually use the Helper class.